cloudFPGA/Doc/docsrc/pages/OVERVIEW/overview.md

 servers and virtual machines when considering the following correlation cases:
 * in cF, the equivalent of the CPU-based hardware resource is an FPGA device and its surrounding board components.
 We refer to such an FPGA card as an **FPGA module (MOD)**.
-* in cF, the equivalent of the OS image is a **bitstream** that contains the custom interfaces and run-time logic to host and run a workload.
-We refer to such a design as a **Shell**.
+* in cF, the equivalent of the OS kernel is a piece of reconfigurable logic that contains the custom interfaces and run-time logic to host and run a workload.
+We refer to such a kernel
+  implemented in logic gates as a **Shell**.

 As a result, the counter part of a CPU instance is an **FPGA Instance** and we can draw the following parallels: